k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 At a high level, the framework performs the following steps:

-* **Reason** — Analyze the user’s request using the available foundational and accumulated context.
+* **Reason** — analyzes the user’s request using the available foundational and accumulated context.

-* **Decide** — Select the most suitable response path based on the request’s complexity and available information.
+* **Decide** — selects the most suitable response path based on the request’s complexity and available information.

-* **Act** — Execute the selected path, which may involve calling tools, invoking sub-agents, or running multi-step plans.
+* **Act** — executes the selected path, which may involve calling tools, invoking sub-agents, or running multi-step plans.

 As execution progresses, additional information may be retrieved or generated and added to the context, enabling more informed decisions in subsequent steps.